Doctor Approved: Generating Medically Accurate Skin Disease Images through AI-Expert Feedback: Conclusion

 \section{Conclusion}

-In this work, we addressed the critical challenge of generating medically accurate synthetic images for augmenting scarce dermatological datasets, a key limitation in developing robust diagnostic models.
-We introduced MAGIC, a novel semi-automated framework designed to refine Diffusion Models by effectively integrating expert-enhanced clinical knowledge.
+In this work, we introduced MAGIC, a novel semi-automated framework designed to refine Diffusion Models by effectively integrating expert-enhanced clinical knowledge.
 Our approach uniquely leverages the visual reasoning capabilities of MLLMs to interpret and apply expert-defined checklists, thereby guiding DMs to produce images with high clinical fidelity while significantly reducing the burden on human experts.
 Our experiments demonstrate that MAGIC, substantially improves the clinical quality of synthesized skin disease images, as validated by both quantitative metrics like FID scores and qualitative assessments by dermatologists.
 Furthermore, augmenting training data with images generated by MAGIC led to significant enhancements in downstream classification accuracy for skin diseases, even in few-shot scenarios.
 These results underscore the efficacy of our AI-Expert collaboration paradigm in translating nuanced clinical criteria into actionable feedback for generative models.
-The findings highlight the considerable potential of combining expert-verified clinical knowledge with automated MLLM-based evaluations to create more reliable, scalable, and clinically valid synthetic data augmentation pipelines.
-This work paves the way for more robust AI-driven diagnostic tools in dermatology and other medical imaging domains where data scarcity and the need for high-fidelity synthetic data are paramount.
+We acknowledge that our framework's performance is linked to the capabilities of the MLLM used.
+However, MAGIC is designed to be model-agnostic and flexible.
+This flexibility is also an advantage, as the framework's performance will naturally improve with the continually advancing interpretive capabilities of MLLMs.
+Beyond image synthesis, MAGIC demonstrates a task-centric alignment paradigm: instead of adapting MLLMs to niche medical tasks, it adapts tasks to the strengths of general-purpose MLLMs by decomposing domain knowledge into attribute-level checklists.
+This task-centric alignment is particularly valuable given that the most powerful MLLMs are often proprietary, and training domain-specific MLLMs is costly.
+This design offers a scalable and reliable path for leveraging foundation models in specialized domains.